-Applies to: All Reolink cameras and NVRs( except battery-powered cameras)
+Applies to: All Reolink cameras except battery-powered cameras

-The working principle of motion detection is that camera will judge it as motion when differences in 2 frames reach 0.5%-10% (customize by adjusting motion sensitivity) of the image.
-When the picture changes, the number calculated and compared will exceed the threshold and instruct the system to automatically make corresponding processing.
+The motion detection sensor detects motions based on image differences.
+The camera will judge it as a motion when differences in 2 frames reach 0.5%-10% ( can be customized by adjusting motion detection sensitivity) of the image.
+When the live image changes, the number calculated and compared will exceed the threshold and instruct the system to make corresponding processing automatically.

-Motion detection will be greatly affected by the motion area & sensitivity you set for the camera.
-It will also affected by the environment you installed for this camera, the size of the moving object, the frequency of movement, and the length of the distance, etc.
+Motion detection will be greatly affected by the motion detection zone & sensitivity you set for the camera.
+It will also be affected by the installation environment, the size of the moving object, the frequency of movement, the detection distance, etc.

-Meanwhile, it may cause false alarms due to light, wind, noise, and color switching.
+In addition, false alarms may happen due to light, wind, noise, and color switching.

-- Set the proper motion detection area on the camera, refer to Set Up Motion Detection Area for Reolink Cameras.
+- To set up the motion detection zone, refer to Set Up Motion Detection Zone for Reolink Cameras

-- Set the proper sensitivity for the camera, refer to Set Up Motion Detection Sensitivity for Reolink Cameras.
+- To set up the motion detection sensitivity, refer to Set Up Motion Detection Sensitivity for Reolink Cameras